 2. The Shed Barbeque & Blues Joint – BBQ, Beer, & Music

-Just north of I-10, before reaching Biloxi, is the locally-famous, award-winning Shed BBQ with a mouth-watering selection of smoked meats.
-Don’t miss the baby back ribs, smoked turkey, brisket, and potato salad which are the top sellers, so arrive early before they sell out for the day.
+Just north of I-10, before reaching Biloxi, is the locally famous, award-winning Shed BBQ with a mouth-watering selection of smoked meats.
+Don’t miss the baby back ribs, smoked turkey, brisket, and potato salad, which are the top sellers, so arrive early before they sell out for the day.

 However, there is more to the Shed than the BBQ.
-You can bring your dog and enjoy the unique covered and open-air seating, waterfront views, a playground for the kids, fun art and decor, a great beer selection, and live music that turns this stop truly memorable.
+You can bring your dog and enjoy the unique covered and open-air seating, waterfront views, a playground for the kids, fun art and decor, a great beer selection, and live music that makes this stop truly memorable.

 Better yet, there is plenty of parking, and the rustic Camp Journey’s End RV Park is adjacent to the Shed if you want to extend your rest break.

 3. The Old Country Store – The Country’s Best Fried Chicken

 Take a detour from your RV journey near Natchez to enjoy what both the Travel Channel and Food Network call the best fried chicken that will ever pass your lips.
 The owner, Mr. D, and his staff recreate downhome recipes from his grandmother, only using fresh local produce, including the “secret ingredients” that make this comfort food out of this world.